cashubtc/nuts/exchange.md

 ### `PAY_TO_UNLOCK` condition

 A new [NUT-10][10] well-known secret `kind` named `PAY_TO_UNLOCK`.
-A proof carrying it authorizes one exact exchange (bilateral or N-party star).
+A proof carrying it authorizes one exact exchange.

 ```json
 [